Skip to content

 Once you get the hang of building and managing your own Discord server, try going the extra mile with these business-boosting features:

-• Server Subscriptions: Monetize your community by visiting Server Subscriptions in your main settings menu.
+• Server monetization: Monetize your community by visiting the Monetization section of your main settings menu.
+You'll get the chance to sell exclusive subscriptions, roles, and digital products.

 • Server insights: Click your server name and choose Server Insights to see what your members are doing with your community.